Your browser is unsupported

 JD Concentration in International Human Rights Law

-If you are interested in completing the concentration, we strongly recommend that you contact the faculty program advisors as early as possible.
+If you are interested in completing a concentration in International Human Rights Law, we strongly recommend that you contact the faculty program advisors as early as possible.
 This will allow us to ensure that you are on track to complete all of the requirements in time for graduation.

 Contact the Faculty Program Advisors

-Students who intend to pursue this concentration are strongly encouraged to consult the faculty director at the end of the semester in which they complete 30 credit hours, in order to ensure that they will be able to complete the concentration.
+Declaration to Pursue the Concentration: Students who intend to pursue this concentration are strongly encouraged to consult the faculty director at the end of the semester in which they complete 30 credit hours, in order to ensure that they will be able to complete the concentration.

 JD students may earn only one concentration.
 Degree candidates interested in enhancing their career opportunities with the JD Concentration in International Human Rights Law must complete a minimum of 16 credits, including 10 required credits, and must graduate with a cumulative overall GPA of 3.0 and a GPA of 3.25 in international human rights law coursework.